What is the route?

 What are the navigational notes?

-The northeast coast of Ireland between Erris Head and Malin Head is indented by numerous exposed bays and backed by a generally mountainous interior.
+The northwest coast of Ireland between Erris Head and Malin Head is indented by numerous exposed bays and backed by a generally mountainous interior.
 These provide several conspicuous peaks that are readily identifiable in clear conditions from a considerable distance offshore.
 The most conspicuous of these peaks rise along the south and north sides of Donegal Bay and to the southeast of Bloody Foreland which is Ireland’s most northwest point.

 Within the 115 miles of this passage, there are many partially-protected havens in the bays and inlets that indent the coast.
 Amongst these are Killybegs, set within Donegal Bay, and Burtonport, situated inside Aran Island, which are important and active fishing ports.
 However, the whole of the coastline is exposed to the heavy Atlantic Ocean swell.
-With the exception of the aforementioned fishing ports plus havens upon the north coast, leisure craft will find few western facing anchorages that are unaffected by swell even though they may provide shelter from the wind.
+With the exception of the aforementioned fishing ports plus havens upon the north coast, leisure craft will find few western-facing anchorages that are unaffected by swell even though they may provide shelter from the wind.
 Moreover, the majority of these havens have approaches that are obstructed by rocks, shoals and other dangers.

-As such, this particularly beautiful coast requires some planning and a keen observation of developing weather events.
+As such, this particularly beautiful coast requires some planning and keen observation of developing weather events.
 In thick weather, with the bad visibility that usually accompanies it, leisure craft should stay well clear of the land and the dangerous offshore islands and reefs that front it.
-Moreover, there is no haven into which a vessel, without local knowledge, could confidently enter in a gale.
+Moreover, there is no haven into which a vessel, without local knowledge, could confidently enter a gale.
 So caution is required.

 However, in good summer conditions, this is truly an extraordinary coast to explore.
 Leisure craft will find wonderful sailing off this awe-inspiring coastline where they will scarcely sight another vessel except for the occasional fishing boat.